lowerbarriers/finished-starter/_posts/2008-01-08-is-this-a-coincidence.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Is this a coincidence?
-tags: - Facebook
+tags: [Facebook]
-layout: post
 ---

 Is it just me, or are you more likely to get requests and app invites from people you don't care about/don't like?